 Rorty, Richard (1982) Consequences of Pragmatism: Essays: 1972-1980 (Minneapolis: University of Minnesota Press).

-Scruton, Roger (2012) How to Think Seriously About the Planet (Oxford: Oxford University Press).
+Scruton, Roger (2012) How to Think Seriously About the Planet: The Case for an Environmental Conservatism (Oxford: Oxford University Press).

 Seferis, George (1967) On the Greek Style: Selected Essays in Poetry and Hellenism, trans.
 Rex Warner and Th.
 D. Frangopoulos (London: Bodley Head).